- Written by Dr.Mehmet Demircioglu

 Photos can be very useful, especially for international patients, but they are not the same as an in person examination.
 Clear photos help me estimate the pattern, the surface area, the donor condition, and the likely graft range.
 They also help me decide whether the patient seems suitable for consultation.
 But photos can hide miniaturization, donor weakness, scalp disease, and density problems.

 I treat photo planning as a careful first assessment, not as a final surgical promise.
 If the photos are poor, wet, filtered, or taken under flattering light only, the plan can become inaccurate.
-I prefer clear photos because they protect the patient.
+Clear photos protect the patient.
 If the thinning looks worse in photos than the patient expected, that is useful information, not a problem.

 I explain the limits and value of this process in my article about whether a hair transplant plan can be made from photos.
 A good remote consultation should still be conservative and transparent.